jaraco/jaraco.abode/README.rst

    :target: https://blog.jaraco.com/skeleton

 A thin Python library for the Abode alarm API.
-Only compatible with Python 3+

 Disclaimer:
 ~~~~~~~~~~~~~~~
-Published under the MIT license - See LICENSE file for more details.

-"Abode" is a trademark owned by Abode Systems Inc., see www.goabode.com for more information.
+"Abode" is a trademark owned by Abode Systems, Inc.; see www.goabode.com for
-I am in no way affiliated with Abode.
+more information.

-Thank you Abode for having a relatively simple API to reverse engineer.
-Hopefully in the future you'll
-open it up for official use.
+Thanks to Abode for having a relatively simple API to reverse engineer.
+Maybe in the future Abode will open it up for official use.

 API calls faster than 60 seconds is not recommended as it can overwhelm Abode's servers.
-Leverage the cloud push
-event notification functionality as much as possible.
+Leverage the cloud push event notification functionality as much as possible.
 Please use this module responsibly.

 Installation
 ============